 When you are talking about any issues related to your child in a family law case, know that the judge will be guided by the long-standing question of what is in the best interests of your child?

-With that said, you need to make sure that the attorney that you are sitting down with and interviewing has sufficient knowledge to guide you and advocate on your behalf when it comes to issues related to possession of your child.
-Judges start with the presumption in place that it is in the best interests of your child to have continuing contact with you and your child's other parent.
+With that said, you need to make sure that the attorney you are sitting down with and interviewing has sufficient knowledge to guide you and advocate on your behalf when it comes to issues related to the possession of your child.
+Judges start with the presumption in place that it is in your child's best interests to have continuing contact with you and your child's other parent.
 As such, do not expect that you will be able to get "sole custody" of your child to the exclusion of your child's other parent.
-I mention this because many people will tell me their goal is to to have their child never see the other parent ever, or at the very least see that parent as little as possible.
+I mention this because many people will tell me their goal is to have their child never see the other parent ever, or at the very least see that parent as little as possible.
 This is not likely to happen.

 Geographic restrictions: what you need to know and why this issue is important

 However, just about every family law order (child custody or divorce) will have as part of the possession sections something called a geographic restriction.
 This is especially common in cases where you and your child's other parent are named as joint managing conservators.
-Since this is the default and therefore most common designation for parents to come out of a family law case with, you must know what to ask an attorney about this subject.
+Since this is the default and, therefore, the most common designation for parents to come out of a family law case, you must know what to ask an attorney about this subject.

-A certain geographic area will be designated in your final orders that spells out the area in which your child's primary residence may be located.
+A specific geographic area will be designated in your final orders that spells out the area in which your child's primary residence may be located.
 In the alternative, a provision will be included that notes that your child's primary conservator may designate the location of your child's primary residence without regard to a geographic restriction(s).
-This is another way that the parent with primary custody has a leg up over the other parent even if you are both known as joint managing conservators.
+This is another way the parent with primary custody has a leg up over the other parent, even if you are both known as joint managing conservators.

-If you are living in Harris County, then a common geographic restriction to be inserted into your final orders would be one where your child’s primary residence would be limited to Harris County or any of the counties that border Harris.
-That is a fairly large area, but it also makes sure that if you are the non-primary conservator that you will not have to spend most of your life chasing down your ex-spouse in an attempt to stay close to where your child is living.
+If you live in Harris County, then a joint geographic restriction to be inserted into your final orders would be one where your child's primary residence would be limited to Harris County or any of the counties that border Harris.
+That is a reasonably large area, but it also makes sure that if you are the non-primary conservator that you will not have to spend most of your life chasing down your ex-spouse in an attempt to stay close to where your child is living.

 What sort of importance is placed on the preferences of your child?

-This is another issue that a lot of people seem to have questions about at the outset of family law cases.
-What degree of importance is placed on the wants of your child when it comes to important issues like where he is going to live?
-Apparent word has gotten around that if your child is of a certain age, a teenager most people seem to think, that all it takes is for that child to tell the judge where he wants to live and the case will be wrapped up after that.
+This is another issue that many people seem to have questions about at the outset of family law cases.
+What degree of importance is placed on your child's wants when it comes to important issues like where he is going to live?
+Apparent word has gotten around that if your child is of a certain age, a teenager, most people seem to think that all it takes is for that child to tell the judge where he wants to live, and the case will be wrapped up after that.
 This is, as with most things related to the law, not entirely true or false.

-The law in Texas states that if your child is at least twelve years old then all you have to do to get your child in front of the judge is to file a motion stating that you are requesting that this occur.
+The law in Texas states that if your child is at least twelve years old, then all you have to do to get your child in front of the judge is to file a motion stating that you are requesting that this occur.
 The judge cannot overrule or deny the motion.
-The primary reason why a parent would want to file a motion to have their child confer with the judge is about determining which parent will have the exclusive right to determine the primary residence of him or her.
-A child under the age of 12 may be able to do the same thing, but the difference is that the judge does not have to grant the motion.
+The primary reason a parent would want to file a motion to have their child confer with the judge is to determine which parent will have the exclusive right to decide on their primary residence.
+A child under the age of 12 may do the same thing, but the difference is that the judge does not have to grant the motion.

 Here is what you need to know, however.
-Just because your child may have the opportunity to go before the judge and voice their opinion does not mean that he or she will get their way.
-Meaning, that if your child goes to speak to the judge on the issue of conservatorship that does not mean that you will be granted the right to determine the child's primary residence even if your child states his preference as such.
-The other factors that we talked about earlier as far as the best interests of your child will be looked to.
-A judge may put a lot of weight on the preference of your child or place relatively little importance on what your child wants.
+Just because your child may have the opportunity to go before the judge and voice their opinion does not mean that they will get their way.
+Meaning, that if your child goes to speak to the judge on the issue of conservatorship, that does not mean that you will be granted the right to determine the child's primary residence even if your child states his preference as such.
+The other factors that we talked about earlier as far as your child's best interests will be looked to.
+A judge may put a lot of weight on your child's preference or place relatively little importance on what your child wants.

-The long and the short of it is that you should not assume that just because your child has told you that he wants to come to live with you that you will win your case on that subject based solely on your child's preference.
+The long and short of it is that you should not assume that just because your child has told you that he wants to come to live with you, you will win your case on that subject based solely on your child's preference.
 First of all, the child may change his mind a few times before having the opportunity to go in front of the judge.
 Anyone reading this who has raised children knows this to be true.
-The second thing to keep in mind is that just because your child states his preference is to live with you does not mean that the judge has to go with whatever he says.
+The second thing to remember is that just because your child states his preference is to live with you does not mean that the judge has to go with whatever he says.

 Paternity issues- what do you need to know before seeing an attorney

 These are always some of the stickiest, most fact-sensitive cases that a family law attorney deals with.
-If you are in a position where you don't know who the father of your child is or you don't know if a child is your biological offspring then you need to pay attention to the subject matter that we are about to discuss.
+If you are in a position where you don't know who your child's father is or don't know if a child is your biological offspring, you need to pay attention to the subject matter that we are about to discuss.